On the Arithmetic Fundamental Lemma conjecture over a general $p$-adic field: Proof of the AFL

 From here on, the argument is again as in \cite[Thm.~14.6]{Z19}.
 Write

 The archimedean terms are known to vanish by \cite[Lem.~14.4]{Z19}.
 The non-archimedean terms may be rewritten using the local-global decompositions \eqref{eq:delJ v xi 1} and \eqref{sum inert}:

-The assumption on $ξ$ and $B$ implies that at least one of the following two cases holds. \begin{enumerate} \item If $w\nmid ξ$, then $(u,u)$ is a $w$-adic unit.
+The assumption on $ξ$ and $B$ implies that at least one of the following two cases holds. \begin{enumerate}[wide, labelindent=0pt, labelwidth=!, label=(\arabic*), topsep=2pt, itemsep=2pt] \item If $w\nmid ξ$, then $(u,u)$ is a $w$-adic unit.
 The AFL identity $\del ((γ,u'),Φ'_w) =- \Int_w(g,u)$ is known to reduce to a similar AFL-identity in dimension $n-1$ which holds by our induction hypothesis.
 The reduction statement is \cite[Prop.
 4.12]{Z19}. \item If $w\mid ξ$, then $w\nmid B$ so $O_F[t]/(α(t))$ is a maximal order at $w$.
 In this case the above AFL identity is also known, cf. \cite[Prop.
 3.10]{Z19}. \end{enumerate} This finishes the proof of the Claim, of the theorem and of the AFL for $q_v \geq n$.